biocore/American-Gut/md/beyond_bacteria_000004607.md

 An archaeon, *Methanobrevibacter smithii*, was the most abundant taxon (20.40% abundance) in your sample (000004607), followed by *Akkermansia muciniphila* (16.6% abundance).
-Both of these taxa have been negatively associated with obesity, as discussed above, indicating that your microbiome may be enriched for microbial taxa that are efficient at effectively utilizing food energy. *A. muciniphila* has also been described to exert anti-inflammatory effects, as has butyrate-producing *F. prausnitzii*, which was also present in this participant (6.19%).
+Both of these taxa have been negatively associated with obesity, as described in the top taxon document, indicating that your microbiome may be enriched for microbial taxa that are efficient at effectively utilizing food energy. *A. muciniphila* has also been described to exert anti-inflammatory effects, as has butyrate-producing *F. prausnitzii*, which was also present in your sample (6.19%).
 In general, the composition of your microbiome is suggestive of a healthy microbiome that is not only efficient at utilizing nutrients from food but is also actively involved in promoting intestinal health.
 Indeed, based on